vegaprotocol/specs/protocol/0066-VALW-validator_tendermint_weights.md

 1. check that Tendermint weights for the validators are `2000`
 1. now every validator removes (via undelegate now) their stake and there are no delegations from other parties
 1. wait for 1000 blocks to pass
-1. the Tendermint weights for each validator are `1` each.
+1. the Tendermint weights for each validator are `10` each as there is no stake in the network.